this picture and the next one from the viaggi website

 Life and works

-This scene has been created by retired railway worker Mario Andreoli (born 1928).
+This scene has been created by retired railway worker Mario Andreoli, who was born in 1928.

 In 1961, at his father's request, he restored a cross that was located on the hill on top of the family vineyard.
 He also installed some devices in order to illuminate the cross at night.